OpenBMB/ToolBench/README.md

 ```

-## Inference
+## Inference With Our RapidAPI Server
-First prepare your toolbench key:
+Please fill out the [form](https://forms.gle/oCHHc8DQzhGfiT9r6) first and after reviewing we will send you the toolbench key.
+Then prepare your toolbench key by:
 ```bash
 export TOOLBENCH_KEY="your_toolbench_key"
 ```

+### For ToolLLaMA

-Then run the following commands:
+To inference with ToolLLaMA, run the following commands:
 ```bash
 export PYTHONPATH=./
 python toolbench/inference/qa_pipeline.py \